Shop

 Contraindications None at physiological doses.

-Manuka is one of the most widespread native plants in New Zealand and there are up to 11 different chemotypes.
+Manuka is one of the most widespread native plants in New Zealand, with up to 11 different chemotypes.

-It is a hail tree growing up to 8 m high.
-The foliage is grey-green in colour, the leaves are small with strong needles.
-The small, pink to red flowers look like miniature roses.
-An abundant first flowering occurs in winter, followed by a second flowering in summer.
+It is a slender tree growing up to 8 m tall.
+The foliage is gray-green in color, and the leaves are small with sharp needles.
+The flowers, small and pink to red in color, resemble miniature roses.
+A first abundant flowering occurs in winter, followed by a second flowering in summer.

 ANTIBACTERIAL PROPERTIES

-This particular chemotype has been shown to be 20 to 30 times more effective than Melaleuca alternifolia essential oil against gram+ bacteria such as Staphylococcus aureus, S. aureus MRSA , S. epidermis, S. faecalis, S. epidermis.
-S. agalactiae, Micrococcus luteus, Sarcina lutea, Bacillus subtilis, Listeria monocytogen and many others, even those resistant to antibiotics.
-Although several studies report that this essential oil has negligible activity against gram- bacteria such as E. coli, Pseudomonas aeruginosa, Klebsiella pneumonia, Proteus vulgaris Porter and Wilkins’ study showed that it could inhibit gram- bacteria such as E. coli and Pseudomonas aeruginosa as well as Candida albicans.
+This particular chemotype has been shown to be 20 to 30 times more effective than Melaleuca alternifolia essential oil against Gram-positive bacteria such as Staphylococcus aureus, MRSA, S. epidermidis, S. faecalis, and S. epidermidis.
+S. agalactiae, Micrococcus luteus, Sarcina lutea, Bacillus subtilis, Listeria monocytogenes, and many others, including those resistant to antibiotics.
+Although several studies report that this essential oil has negligible activity against Gram-negative bacteria such as E. coli, Pseudomonas aeruginosa, Klebsiella pneumoniae, and Proteus vulgaris, the study by Porter and Wilkins showed that it could inhibit the Gram-negative bacteria E. coli and Pseudomonas aeruginosa as well as Candida albicans.

 ANTI-ACNE PROPERTIES

-Several studies and clinical trials have confirmed the interest of this essential oil to treat acne due to its antimicrobial activities (against Propionebacterium acnes), anti-seborrheic, astringent and anti-inflammatory.
+Several studies and clinical trials have confirmed the effectiveness of this essential oil in treating acne due to its antimicrobial (against Propionibacterium acnes), anti-seborrheic, astringent, and anti-inflammatory properties.

 ORAL HEALTH

-The essential oil of manuka has many applications in oral health.
+Manuka essential oil has numerous applications in oral health.

-In the form of gargle, it allows patients with head and neck cancers to protect their oropharyngeal cavity by reducing inflammation and mucositis induced by radiotherapy.
+When used as a mouthwash, it helps patients with head and neck cancers protect their oropharyngeal cavity by reducing inflammation and mucositis caused by radiation therapy.

-This essential oil is able to inhibit all the cariogenic bacteria responsible for periodonpathies such as Porphyromonasgingivalis, Actinobacillus actinomycetemcomitans, Fusobacterium nucleatum, Streptococcus mutans, and Streptococcus sobrinus.
-It can also inhibit the formation of biofilms and is therefore ideal for the prevention and treatment of dental plaque.
-The study by Takarada (2005) suggests the use of essential oils, including manuka, for the maintenance of oral health and the treatment of halitosis.
+This essential oil is capable of inhibiting all cariogenic bacteria and those responsible for periodontal diseases, such as Porphyromonas gingivalis, Actinobacillus actinomycetemcomitans, Fusobacterium nucleatum, Streptococcus mutans, and Streptococcus sobrinus.
+It can also inhibit biofilm formation and is therefore ideal for preventing and treating dental plaque.
+Takarada’s study (2005) suggests the use of essential oils, including manuka, for maintaining oral health and treating halitosis.

 ANTIFUNGAL PROPERTIES

-Several studies have demonstrated its antifungal activity against various species of fungi often responsible for dermatophytosis (skin infections): Trichosporon mucoides, Malassezia furfur, Candida albicans, Microsporum canis, Trichophyton rubrum, Trichophyton terrestre and Trichophyton mentagrophytes.
+Several studies have demonstrated its antifungal activity against various species of fungi commonly responsible for dermatophytoses (skin infections): Trichosporon mucoides, Malassezia furfur, Candida albicans, Microsporum canis, Trichophyton rubrum, Trichophyton terreum, and Trichophyton mentagrophytes.

 ANTIVIRAL PROPERTIES